-"The Division Staff are working on your behalf each and every day to ensure your water needs are met.
-It continues to be our pleasure to serve as your water purveyor."
 Calico Ghost Town water system is operated by the Special Districts Department (Department), Water and Sanitation Division.
 This regional park is located in the Calico Mountains of the Mojave region of San Bernardino County.

-The water system consists of 3 wells, 2 of which are currently inactive, 2 water reservoirs with a total capacity of 200,000 gallons and approximately 4 miles of water line.
+The water system consists of a reverse osmosis treatment system, 3 wells, 2 of which are currently inactive, 2 water reservoirs with a total capacity of 200,000 gallons and approximately 4 miles of water line.
 There are 25 water connections.